Which Cleric Domain and Deity Should You Choose in Baldur’s Gate 3?

 War Domain

-Last but certainly not least, the War Domain is designed for Clerics that want to smite evildoers with holy powers.
+Last but certainly not least, the War Domain is designed for Clerics who want to smite evildoers with holy powers.
 Choosing this Domain will make you proficient with Heavy Armor and Martial Weapons and grant you the War Priest ability, which grants you War Priest charges that can be spent to make additional attacks during your turn.

 Here’s what progression looks like for the War Domain.